ZouhairMudakka/Autonomous-Job-Seeker/ROADMAP.md

    - Users can track success rates and retrieve past data.

 2. **Seamless UX**
-   - Log in to the extension, click Start, define job criteria, and watch the AI’s actions.
+   - Log in to the extension, click Start, define job criteria, and watch the AI's actions.

 3. **Billing & Tokens**
    - Each action or batch of applications can consume credits.